I am an Associate Professor in the School of Mathematics of the University of Leeds.

-I currently have 3 doctoral students, Stamatis Dimopoulos, graduating in 2018, John Howe (co-supervised with John Truss), and Richard Matthews (co-supervised with Michael Rathjen).
+I currently have 3 doctoral students, Bea Adam-Day, Alexandra Gouveia, and Carla Simons.
+Previously I supervised Stamatis Dimopoulos, John Howe and Richard Matthews.

 The short, sweet, layman's summary of my research is that I study infinity.
 There's an excellent introductory video on YouTube made by Vsauce that starts very basic but goes pretty deeply into the concepts involved.

 In more technical detail, I mainly work in set theory and its applications to other areas of mathematics, and am especially interested in large cardinal axioms.
 These posit the existence of cardinals (infinities) so large that they cannot be proven to exist from the standard axioms (assumptions) for mathematics.
 By assuming that such large cardinals do exist, we strengthen the theory, and so are able to draw more conclusions and do more mathematics than we could otherwise.